LDAP

 ) is in the group attribute uniqueMember

-could work.
-But to not evaluate all objects, or in other words, to evaluate only groups, we add the object class: (&(objectClass=groupOfUniqueNames)(uniqueMember=%(DN)s))
+... this would work.
+But to not evaluate all objects, instead we evaluate only groups, thus adding the object class.
+Now the whole expression is:

 (&(member=%(distinguishedName)s)(objectClass=group))

-Group Mapping: Which attribute to look at when matching groups.
-Look at the (final) next step for an example.
+Group Mapping: Give a LDAP attribute to look at when matching one specific fylr group to one specific LDAP group.
+(Thus preparing "Final step:" further down).
 To use e.g. the group's common name, use %(cn)s

 here, which works with ldap.forumsys.com.